-The Mohammed Image Archive is a compendium of images that depict Mohammed (the 7th-century founder of Islam), spanning all historical periods, cultures and genres.
+The Mohammed Image Archive is a comprehensive compendium of images that depict Mohammed (the 7th-century founder of Islam), spanning all historical periods, cultures, genres, styles, formats and themes.

-The images in the Mohammed Image Archive have been divided into the following categories; click on these links to view the images in each section:
+The portraits in the Mohammed Image Archive have been divided into the following categories; click on the links below to view the images in each section:

-The following sites contain exact duplicates of the Mohammed Image Archive, which you can visit if this page is offline for any reason (note that these "mirror sites" do not always feature the latest and most up-to-date version of the Archive):
+The following sites contain exact duplicates of earlier versions of the Mohammed Image Archive, which you can visit if this page is offline for any reason; note that these "mirror sites" generally do not feature the latest or most up-to-date version of the Archive:

 If you know of any other interesting depictions of Mohammed that you think should be included in the Mohammed Image Archive, email submissions here.
-Please do not send submissions until you have viewed all the pages, to ensure you're not suggesting something already in the Archive.
+Please do not send submissions until you have viewed all the pages, to ensure that you're not recommending an image already in the Archive.